-In this post, I’m going to review the primary routes for promotion and advertising on Sina Weibo.
+In this post, we are going to review the primary routes for promotion and advertising on Sina Weibo.
 There are three basic ways to promote a brand on Weibo:

 - Weibo Fans headlines (粉丝头条)